Small scale turbulence alongside with large scale turbulence in a z=1.87 star Forming Galaxy with outflowing wind, revealed by Multi-point structure functions: Multi-point structure functions of the residual outflowing wind velocity field.

-The multi point structure functions of this velocity field are displayed in Fig.\ref{SFs_v50}.
-Inspection of Fig.\ref{SFs_v50} reveals that the 3 point structure function shows only a hint for the small scale turbulence.
-The 4, 5 and 6 point structure functions all show a common plateau.
+Inspection of figure \ref{SFs_v50} reveals that the 3 point structure function shows only a hint for the small scale turbulence.
+The 4, 5 and 6 point structure functions all show a common break followed by a plateau.